Fifty Years, Fifty Lessons

 21) Things often take longer than we like.
 I’m still working on this one, which involves patience, trust and a good dose of faith.
-There’s also something to be said for divine timing and the lessons learned while waiting, not to mention how our desires can change over time and render some wishes obsolete.
+There’s also something to be said for divine timing, divine orchestration, and the lessons learned while waiting, not to mention how our desires can change over time and render some wishes obsolete.

 22) A good talk with a good friend is great medicine.
 I am lucky to have people in my life who let me be a big, fat mess sometimes.
 They listen without trying to make me feel better, simply holding a space in which I can speak aloud my complaints, confessions, sorrows and fears.
 Ironically, I do feel better after these talks, mostly because I feel less alone and more acceptably human.

 23) Work your circle of influence.
 When Oprah Winfrey ended her long-running talk show, she told viewers that they didn’t have to be TV stars to have an impact on lots of people.
 I thought about that, and realized that every person I encounter may be affected by what I do and say.
-We never know who’s watching our show, so we might as well make it helpful and uplifting, right?
+We never know who’s watching our “show,” so we might as well make it helpful, uplifting or inspiring, right?

 24) The buzz is not worth the bummer.
-I just might be done with alcohol, coffee, and sugar.
-I say “might” because life is full of special occasions that call for treats, but I know that the fleeting pleasure I get from these things is often not worth their negative effects on my body, mind and mood.
+I just might be mostly done with alcohol, coffee, and sugar.
+I say “might” and “mostly” because life is full of special occasions that call for treats.
+Still, I know that the fleeting pleasure I get from these things is often not worth their negative effects on my body, mind and mood.
 Practicing what works best for me, and feeling the benefits, is my new high.